FormHandler/FormHandler/README.md

 Requirements
 ------

-FormHandler requires PHP 5.4 or higher.
+FormHandler requires PHP 5.6 or higher.
+It should also work on 5.5 and 5.4, but automated Travis testing does not work for these versions.

 FormHandler is tested on:
-   * PHP 5.4
-   * PHP 5.5
    * PHP 5.6
    * PHP 7.0
+   * PHP 7.1
-   * PHP HHVM
+   * PHP 7.2
    * PHP Latest 'nightly' build

 Installation